Prenuptial Agreement and Postnuptial Agreements

 Technically, you can put these provisions in the prenup.
 But they are unenforceable, so what is the point?

 Yes.
-There is a seven (7) calendar day rule.
+There is a seven (7) calendar day rule for a prenuptial agreement.
 Ask your attorney.

-Just like it sounds, a post-nup is an agreement entered into after the marriage has happened.
+Just like it sounds, a post-nup is an agreement entered into AFTER marriage.

 Same reasons.
 The three (3) P’s above.
 The difference between a pre-nup and a post-nup is a marriage in between.
 This is significant because marriage imposes strict fiduciary requirements on spouses.
 As such, post-nups will be more carefully scrutinized and easily challenged then pre-nups.
 It is of utmost importance that you hire an attorney to prepare a post-nup for you.